LaMonte Wade Jr Player Props: Giants vs. Brewers

 LaMonte Wade Jr At The Plate

-- Wade has driven in a run in 13 games this season (28.9%), including two games with multiple runs batted in.
+- In 13 games this season (28.3%), Wade has picked up an RBI, including two games with multiple runs batted in.

+- In 18 of 46 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.